 All donors have the option of designating how their gifts are used.
 For example: undergraduate scholarships, graduate fellowships, visiting artists, professional development, or for specific areas of interest (e.g. ceramics, painting, printmaking/graphics, art metals, sculpture, etc.).
 The Department uses undesignated gifts wherever the needs are deemed greatest.

 Donate directly to the department through the University of Wisconsin Foundation’s secure webpage.
 If you would like to support the Art Lofts Building Fund – 112100006, use the following button:

 To send a gift by mail, please print the gift form and mail it with your gift to:

 Milwaukee, WI 53278-0807

-If you have questions, or if you wish to discuss gift designations, a gift of stock or planned giving, please contact our development director at the University of Wisconsin Foundation:
+If you have questions, or if you wish to discuss gift designations, a gift of stock or planned giving, please contact our Director of Development Meghan Sensenbrenner at the University of Wisconsin Foundation:

 Your gifts make all the difference!
 Thank you!

 The images are renderings and final finishes may not be exact.